zerblatt007/PicoTalkButton/firmware/README.md

 ## Features

 - Serial device acting as a push-to-talk button.
-- Status LED for mute status with standby breath-blink using PWM.
+- Status WS2812 LED for mute status with standby breath-blink.
 - LED for keycap background light.
 - LED for on/off status with button to enter standby mode.